AdrienFabre/CV/README.md

 All projects have been part of my learning at [Makers Academy](https://github.com/makersacademy)

-The focus has been to learn to learn fast and to implement the best practices, notably TDD.
+The focus has been to learn to learn fast and to implement the best practices, notably Test Driven Development and Agile.

-Here is the [Makers_portfolio](https://github.com/AdrienFabre/makers_coding_bootcamp_portfolio) I created to anchore my learnings.
+Here is the [Makers portfolio](https://github.com/AdrienFabre/makers_coding_bootcamp_portfolio) I created to anchore my learnings.

 [Minimalist version of Trello with a chat in React + Firebase ](https://github.com/what-zen/what-zen-app)